 Some of the symptoms you may experience are a slight increase in your usual aches and pains, and a little stiffness.
 Your body may become slightly bloated and you may feel a bit drowsy during the day.
 You may feel sore in the back, neck and shoulder muscles for a couple of weeks.
 To minimize any soreness, start gently and don’t overdo it.
 Above all, never give up.
 Any discomfort will only be temporary and you will start to feel much better in a relatively short time.

 When To Do The Yoga Postures

 It’s best to do the yoga postures in the early morning or the early evening before the evening meal.
 Never exercise on a full stomach.
-Before exercising, wait at least three hours after eating a main meal, about one hour after eating a light snack such as a piece of fruit and about half an hour after drinking juices.
+Before exercising, wait at least three hours after eating a main meal, about one hour where to purchase tramadol after eating a light snack such as a piece of fruit and about half an hour after drinking juices.
 After finishing the yoga postures, wait about a quarter of an hour before eating.